Introduction: Achieving More with Predictable Pipeline

 Tools for Predictable Pipeline

-An effective tech stack should be made up of tools that help you drive your business objectives, automate your campaigns and fuel your data flows.
+An effective tech stack should comprise tools that help you drive your business objectives, automate your campaigns, and fuel your data flows.
 Sounds easy enough, right?
-You might actually be surprised.
+You might be surprised.

-There are so many tools and technologies available today, it can get downright overwhelming to decipher how to select and implement an appropriate tech stack.
+There are so many tools and technologies available today, it can get downright overwhelming to decipher how to select and implement an appropriate tech stack, and indeed find the marketing pipeline definition.
 Too often, organizations look at tools before creating their overall strategy resulting in mismatched tech solutions, overinvestment and misusage.

 When the wrong tools (or too many tools) are in place, workflows get disrupted and goals become convoluted.
 To make sure you are getting the most out of your tech stack, it helps to categorize tools and technology by function.